daniel-vera-g/pandoc-markdown-template/README.md

 ## TODO

 * Fix make scripts
-* Add templates
 * Customize Templates
-* Create pre-commit linting for markdown files
+* Create pre-commit linting for markdown files || Travis CI to test pandoc convertion
+	* Check for grammar errrors
-* Travis CI to test pandoc convertion
+	* convert to pdf
-* Add templates
+	* Markdown linting
+	* Latex linting ...
 * Customize Templates
-* Create pre-commit linting for markdown files
-* Travis CI to test pandoc convertion
+* report and report-lib

+### TO-CHECK

 * `pandoc: Could not parse YAML header: mapping values are not allowed in this context "source" (line 4, column 6) -> When adding `\usepackage[margin=0.5in]{geometry}`to the YAML header
-* Report and report-lib template
-* \pagebreak after table of contents
 * Documentclass article in template for report
 * % Fix \tightlist error
 \def\tightlist{} -> In template